MG Software.

 Pros

-• +Excellent self-hosting option for data sovereignty
+• +Excellent self-hosting option for data sovereignty and GDPR compliance requirements

 Cons

-• -Interface can feel overwhelming
+• -Interface can feel overwhelming due to the sheer number of features and menu options

-• -Self-hosted version requires significant resources
+• -Self-hosted version requires significant server resources and dedicated maintenance effort

 3. Bitbucket